dudewhoisnotfunny/Knights-Tour/README.md

 # Knights-Tour
 A c program that solves the knights tour problem for varying board sizes and starting positions.
-The program is mean't to be run from the comand line with 3 arguments.
+The program is meant to be run from the comand line with 3 arguments.
-1) Integer for the board size
+1) Integer for the board size (board is a square)
 2) Integer for the starting X index (indexing starts at 0)
 3) Integer for the starting Y index (indexing starts at 0)